 Ben Kafka is a psychoanalyst, cultural historian, and critic.
-His first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012), was an investigation into paperwork's conflicts and contradictions.
+He's interested in how desire, destructiveness, anxiety, confusion, magical thinking, and other primitive forces manifest themselves in the lives of individuals, groups, and organizations.
+His first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012), was an investigation into our experience of paperwork's conflicts and contradictions.
 He's currently writing a new book about gaslighting, folies-à-deux, double binds, Catch-22s, and other forms of induced insanity.
 A licensed clinician, he works with adult and adolescent patients in private practice.

 Before coming to NYU, Prof. Kafka was a Cotsen-Perkins Postdoctoral Fellow in the Princeton Society of Fellows.
 He received his Ph.D. in History from Stanford.
 His clinical training has taken place at the Institute for Psychoanalytic Training and Research (IPTAR), a component society of the International Psychoanalytical Association, with additional training as a Rita Frankiel Memorial Fellow of the Melanie Klein Trust.

 He holds cross-appointments in the Departments of History and Comparative Literature.